paglab/UAV-weed-detection-paper/README.md

 **Mask RCNN** was trained with [Detection2](https://github.com/facebookresearch/detectron2.git)

 ## Results
 The results include the trained weights, parameters, and evaluation.
+Weight of Mask RCNN was too large, I attached it in the release.

 results/yolo/predict/predict_plots_both was predicted by results/yolo/train/SR/weights/best.pt
 We used yolov8 to segment the potatoes and weeds in each plot.
 The .txt file in results\yolo\predict\predict_plots_both\labels  contains the coordinate information of each object.
 We used code\yolo\mask_area.py to calculate the coverage area of ​​potatoes and weeds in each plot.